Best-Battleship/Best-Battleship/documentation/final-report/final_report_document.md

 **PROMPT:** *"The design principles (architecture, process, communication) techniques."*

-The main design principle is that we wanted every node to be identical in terms of functionality.
+The main design principle is that we wanted every node to be identical in terms of functionality, which lead us to a peer-to-peer architecture.
 Each node can initiate a game and each node can join a game.
 The initiating node serves a special purpose only when initiating the game, after which it is "demoted" to an identical state with all the participating nodes.
-All mutations require consensus, which is provided all nodes acknowledging that the node triggering a mutation (i.e. playing a turn in the battleship game) holds a valid token, has a turn and is trying to do a valid turn.
-Passing the token also requires acknowledgement from all participants.
+All mutations require consensus, which is provided all nodes acknowledging that the node triggering a mutation (i.e. playing a turn in the battleship game) holds a valid token and is trying to play a valid turn.
+Passing the token to the next node also requires acknowledgement from all participants.

 The nodes are arranged into a virtual ring, in which a token is rotated.
-The token holder is allowed to do a single mutation, which is in normal mode either playing a turn or letting others know what effect the previous player's turn had (HIT or MISS) so that the other nodes can record the event.
+The token holder is allowed to mutate the distributed state, which is in normal mode either playing a turn or letting others know what effect the previous player's turn had (HIT or MISS) so that the other nodes can record the event.
 All moves are always done against the next player in the ring, which provides an equal playing ground, preventing e.g. some participants agreeing on destroying a specific opponent first.

 The nodes communicate via sockets.
 All communication is done with JSON messages, which contain the message (a string enum), possibly the token and relevant data for the message, such as the coordinates in case of a PLAY_TURN message.

-The nodes can be thought of as finite state machines (elaborate on this).
+**ELABORATE:** The nodes can be thought of as finite state machines that move mostly between states IDLE and PLAY_TURN.

 ### Messages

-The semantics of the messages are described in the [communication protocols](#).
+The semantics of the messages are described in the communication protocols provided as an appendix.

 The messages sent between the programs will be JSON payloads of the following format:
 ```
 {message: "EVENT_NAME" [, data: {}]}
 ```

-where `"EVENT_NAME"` will adhere to some command defined in the [communication protocols](#) and `data` is an object holding data relevant to the specific command.
+where `"EVENT_NAME"` will adhere to some command defined in the communication protocols and `data` is an object holding data relevant to the specific command.
 The token used for synchronization, consistency and consensus will be added to the `data` object when necessary.

 ### Game loop (simplified)

 The described (simplified) game loop shows our intuition considering how to use the token to guarantee synchronization, consistency and consensus by only allowing the token holder to send commands that mutate the shared state.

-For more robust descriptions, see the [communication protocol sequence diagrams](#).
+For more robust descriptions, see the communication protocol sequence diagrams provided as an appendix.

 1. Token holder does their move to the next player in the virtual ring
 2. Others validate